The Asylum Process in N. Ireland and its Challenges

-Since 2014 someone seeking protection in N Ireland should go to Bryson Intercultural / Migrant Help, 28 Bedford Street, Belfast, BT2 7FE, where an adviser will notify the Home Office UK Visas and Immigration at Drumkeen House, South Belfast.
+Someone seeking protection in N Ireland should go to Bryson Intercultural / Migrant Help, Linfield Industrial Estate, Block G, Unit 12 Weavers Court Business Park, Belfast BT12 5GH where an adviser will notify the Home Office at Drumkeen House, South Belfast.
+(Out of hours, people should be signposted to a police station.)
 There is online Home Office guidance on applicants’ rights and responsibilities and a leaflet in 15 languages.

-Emergency accommodation is arranged for adult applicants, if necessary, through the Orchard & Shipman property company.
-(Some people are self supporting, relying on savings, or their family and friends, and do not require assistance with accommodation.)
+Emergency accommodation is arranged, if necessary.
+(Some people are self supporting, relying on savings, or family and friends, and do not require this assistance.)

-If the asylum applicant has no money, he/she will receive weekly Section 95 financial support at a flat rate of £36.95 per week for both adults and children (as at July 2016).
-There are small extra allowances for pregnant women and children under three.
-Follow-on accommodation is also provided, through the (NI Housing Executive) NIHE, in the private rental sector.
+If the asylum applicant has no money, he/she will receive weekly Section 95 asylum support at a flat rate of £37.75 per week for both adults and children on an ASPEN card (as at Feb.
+2020).
+Follow-on accommodation is provided, in the private rental sector.
 Applicants are also entitled to legal advice and help with interpretation.

-Those whose applications are successful are given five years temporary leave to remain.
-Some are not recognised as refugees but if it is decided that they need protection for another reason they may be granted Humanitarian Protection (5 years leave to remain) or Discretionary Leave to Remain (1–3 years leave to remain).
+Successful applicants are given five years temporary leave to remain.
+Some are not recognised as refugees but if it is decided that they need protection for another reason they may be granted Humanitarian Protection (5 years leave to remain) or Discretionary Leave to Remain (1–3 years).
 They are entitled to apply for jobs and have access to benefits at this stage.

 At any stage in the process a person who has not been granted leave to remain can ask to return home voluntarily.

 Some people whose asylum applications have been refused are detained and removed from the country, but others may not be if, for example, the Home Office reckons that it is too dangerous for them to return home, if they are ill, or if their own country does not give them permission to enter.
-If they agree to co-operate with the authorities they may get hardship Section 4 support of emergency accommodation and an Azure Card entitling them to purchase of food and other essentials to the value of £35.39 per week in a range of shops (as at April 2016).
-Many people do not receive this support and live here as destitute people, in a form of legal limbo, relying on the charity of other refugees or local people.
+If these people agree to co-operate with the Home Office they may get hardship Section 4 support of emergency accommodation and a payment card entitling them to purchase of food and other essentials to the value of £35.39.
+Many people are not allocated this support and live here as destitute people, in a form of legal limbo, relying on the charity of other refugees or local people.